jessnguyen28/Collaborative-Business-Processes/README.md

   - Gantt Chart (Implementation Plan)
 - **Final Presentation Slides (PDF)**

-Note: Full names of the students I have worked with have been redacted for confidentiality purposes
+Note: Full names and other sensitive data of the students I have worked with have been redacted for confidentiality purposes